 Welcome to Talker of the Town!
 My name is David Kramer.
 I have a Ph.D in English and teach at Keuka College.
 Over the years, I have taught at Monroe Community College, the Rochester Institute of Technology and St. John Fisher College.
-Also a former but still active Fellow at the Nazareth College Center for Public History.
-I have published numerous Guest Essays, Letters, Book Reviews and Opinion pieces in The New York Times, Rochester Democrat and Chronicle, the Buffalo News, the Rochester Patriot, the Providence Journal, the Providence Business News, the Brown Alumni Magazine, the New London Day, the Boston Herald, the Messenger Post Newspapers, the Wedge, the Empty Closet, Lake Affect Magazine and the CITY.
+Also a former but still active Fellow at the Nazareth College Center for Public History and a Storyteller in Residence at the SmallMatters Institute.
+I have published numerous Guest Essays, Letters, Book Reviews and Opinion pieces in The New York Times, Rochester Democrat and Chronicle, the Buffalo News, the Rochester Patriot, the Providence Journal, the Providence Business News, the Brown Alumni Magazine, the New London Day, the Boston Herald, the Messenger Post Newspapers, the Wedge, the Empty Closet, Lake Affect Magazine, Brighton Connections and the CITY.
 My poetry appears in The Criterion: An International Journal in English and Rundenalia and my academic writing in War, Literature and the Arts and Twentieth Century Literary Criticism.

 Starting in February 2013, I wrote for three Democratic and Chronicle blogs, “Make City Schools Better,” “Unite Rochester,” and the “Editorial Board.”
 When my tenure at the D & C ended, I wanted to continue conversations first begun there.
 And start new ones.
 So we created this new space, Talker of the Town, where all are invited to join.

 I don’t like to say these posts are “mine.”
 Very few of them are the sole product of my sometimes overheated imagination.
 Instead, we’ll call them partnerships and collaborations.
 Or as they say in education, “peer group work.”